-The Florance 4A site is located approximately 4.5 miles northwest of the community of Navajo Dam in San Juan County.
-The soil type is broadly classified as Entisols with a specific description of sandy-silt as reported on pit closure records.
+The Jacques #2 site is located approximately 1.5 miles southwest of the community of Navajo Dam in San Juan County.
+The soil type is broadly classified as Entisols with a specific description of silty-sand as reported on pit closure records.

 The below grade tank is situated on the well pad in material cut and leveled to construct the pad where it is recessed below grade.
-The site elevation is 6100 feet above sea level.
+The site elevation is 5693 feet above sea level.

-The site is located about two and one half miles north of Hwy 173 on a bench of Crow Canyon.
-The site is greater than 500 feet from any domestic water well, spring, or wetland, and greater than 1000 feet from any other well or spring.
-There is no residence, school, church, hospital or other institution or significant watercourse within 300 feet.
+The well pad is located in the floodplain of the San Juan River which is about 350 yards south.
+Surface water from the drainage in this area flows generally to the east-southeast as part of the San Juan River drainage.
+The site is greater than 500 feet from any domestic water well, spring, or wetland, but likely less than 1000 feet from a domestic well, but specific locations could not be determined.
+There is no school, church, hospital or other institution or significant watercourse within 300 feet, but there is a residence about 600 ft north.
 The site, as shown on the FEMA map, is located within the 100 year floodplain.
 This information is based on a review of public records or from a site visit or both.
 Siting standards have been evaluated using information listed below for each criteria: